core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * The proxy removes the option Proxy-Uri, or Proxy-Scheme, or Proxy-Cri, or Proxy-Scheme-Number from the ticket request.

-* The proxy removes the Listen-To-Multicast-Responses Option from the ticket request, and extracts the transport-specific information conveyed therein.
+* The proxy removes the Listen-To-Multicast-Responses Option from the ticket request and extracts the transport-specific information conveyed therein.

 * The proxy rebuilds the phantom request associated with the group observation, by using the ticket request as directly providing the required transport-independent information.
 This includes the outer Code field, the outer CoAP options, and the encrypted payload with AEAD tag concatenated with the signature.